Search or browse for information on Prescription Drugs

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

-For children 6 to 12 years of age, the recommended dose is 10 mg once daily or 5 mg in the morning and in the evening, with or without food.
+For children 6 to 12 years of age, the recommended dose is 10 mg once daily or 5 mg in the morning and in the evening.

-For children 2 to 6 years of age, the recommended dose is 5 mg (one teaspoon) given once daily, or 2.5 mg (one-half teaspoon) of syrup in the morning and evening, with or without food.
+For children 2 to 6 years of age, the recommended dose is 5 mg (one teaspoon) given once daily, or 2.5 mg (one-half teaspoon) of syrup in the morning and evening.

 Use an oral syringe to measure each dose of the liquid, as it gives a more accurate measurement than household teaspoons.